djccarew/watson-vr-logo-lab/README.md

 3.2.1 Edit the file ***settings.py*** in the ***watson-vr-python-tester*** sub folder of this project.
 Put in the values of your **apikey** and **classifier_id** that you saved earlier

 3.2.2 In a command prompt or terminal navigate to the ***watson-vr-java-tester*** sub folder of this project.

+We suggest you create a virtual environment to  manage the dependencies for this  application.

+`pip install -r virtualenv`

+Create a virtual environment

+`virtualenv -p python3 venv`

+Activate the new virtual environment

+`source venv/bin/activate`

-Run the following command to install the dependencies
+Now install the dependencies for this project

 `pip install -r requirements.txt`